 - Support multi-jurisdictional domestic and international money laundering investigations.

-The Alliance is governed through an Executive Board consisting of the Arizona Attorney General, the California Attorney General, the New Mexico Attorney General, the Texas Attorney General, the Director of the Arizona Department of Public Safety, the Superintendent of the Arizona Department of Financial Institutions, and the Chief of the Police Department of Phoenix, Arizona (the “Board”), for a total of seven voting members.
+The Alliance was governed through an Executive Board consisting of the Arizona Attorney General, the California Attorney General, the New Mexico Attorney General, the Texas Attorney General, the Director of the Arizona Department of Public Safety, the Superintendent of the Arizona Department of Financial Institutions, and the Chief of the Police Department of Phoenix, Arizona (the “Board”), for a total of seven voting members.
 The Alliance distributed funds for the Southwest Border Anti-Money Laundering Alliance Program to law enforcement initiatives along the Southwest Border Area.

 The Alliance prioritized Initiatives that involved multi-state and international money laundering mechanisms, that involved the movement of money to smuggling organizations with a record of violence, that involved the movement of weapons from the United States into Mexico or the use of such weapons in Mexico, that involved multi-state information or data sharing or analysis, or that involved training or coordination conferences relating to money laundering and related criminal activity.
 The Board only recommended funding of Initiatives that had potential to further the Alliance Strategy, which concentrated on a high-level financial Anti-Money Laundering (“AML”) approach, or that directly impacted substantial smuggling organizations or ongoing facilitators of such organizations.